Team-Spoofemon/finding-joy/game/assets/story/scene4c.md

 Oh uh, my name is SLOTH.
 Whats up?

 JOY
 Whats... up?
-What's up is you said your dog isn't feeling well?
+What's up is, you said your dog isn't feeling well?

 SLOTH
 I mean I'm not super sure.
 It's really hard to tell.

 JOY
-What do you mean its hard to tell--OH MY GOD!
+What do you mean its hard to tell--

+*stage:* JOY is fear

+JOY
+OH MY GOD!

-*stage:* GRAVY comes lumbering in, JOY is fear
+*stage:* GRAVY comes lumbering in

 JOY
 Hello?!